b4rd/ngx-translate-array/README.md

 [![NPM version][npm-version-image]][npm-url]
 [![MIT License][license-image]][license-url]

-A modification of ngx-translate's TranslatePipe that can provide multiple translations at one.
+A modification of ngx-translate's TranslatePipe that can provide multiple translations at once.

 ## Installation